Anatomy

 - Settings menu: Menu holding permission managed features.

-- Footer: Area of the component holding hint text and action buttons associated with the journal field.
+- Footer: Area of the component holding optional hint text and action buttons associated with the journal field.

 - Hint text (optional): Hint text is shown in the footer for a particular journal field.